Foreign weapons and equipment in the Georgian army

 Since the middle of the XNUMXs, the Georgian army has been building and developing unmanned aircraft from scratch, and it immediately met foreign standards.
 Ready-made imported UAVs of various types, mostly Israeli, were purchased.
 Over time, we managed to organize the assembly of some simple samples at our own enterprises.
 At the same time, UAV projects are still missing.

-In air defense, you still have to rely on old Soviet systems, but there are also new products.
-So, mobile radar stations of the Ground Master series were purchased from France.
-Since the end of the XNUMXs, Israeli SPYDER air defense systems have been in service.
+In the area Defense still have to rely on old Soviet systems, but there are also new products.
+For example, mobile radar stations of the Ground Master series were purchased from France.
+Since the end of the 2000s, Israeli SPYDER air defense systems have been in service.

 Georgian soldiers and armored car MaxxPro